What is Project Ice Storm?

 What is our goal?

-The goal of the current study is to understand the long-term effects of the prenatal exposure to stress on the physical growth and functioning, cognitive development, and behaviour of the Project Ice Storm children by studying developmental trajectories through age 13.
+The goal of the current study is to understand the long-term effects of the prenatal exposure to stress on the physical growth and functioning, cognitive development, and behaviour of the Project Ice Storm children by studying developmental trajectories through early adulthood.

 Who is involved?

 Nearly 100 families have continued to participate in Project Ice Storm.
-This study is composed of 4 assessment periods: i) Comprehensive home visits when the children are 8.5 and 11.5 years old to determine the long-term effects of PNMS on the children's physical, cognitive, and behavioural development; ii) Questionnaire survey of grade 3, 4 and 5 teachers to assess behavioural and attention problems at school at 8, 9 and 10 years of age; and iii) A postal questionnaire to obtain parental ratings of their children's behavioural and attention problems at home at 9.5 years.
+This study is composed of 4 assessment periods: i) Comprehensive home/school visits when the children are 5, 8, 11, 13, 15, and 17 years old to determine the long-term effects of PNMS on the children's physical, cognitive, and behavioural development; ii) Questionnaire survey of grade 3, 4 and 5 teachers to assess behavioural and attention problems at school at 8, 9 and 10 years of age; and iii) A postal questionnaire to obtain parental ratings of their children's behavioural and attention problems at home at 2, 4, 5, 6, 8, 9, 11, 13, 15, 17, and 19 years.